 An innovation strategy mitigates risks by allowing your organization to sense into the future, place small bets, and figure out—early—how to succeed based on signals and trends.

-At The Moment, we work in joined-up teams, which means we have connections with people across organizations, at all levels.
+At The Moment, we partner closely with our clients, which means we have connections with people across organizations, at all levels.
 We are privy to the conversations and messaging that drives organizations forward or holds them back.
 Because we are an innovation studio, we often need to talk about what it is to innovate, which leads us to conversations about risk, failure, and fear.

 Fair enough.
 This work is wonderful, engaging, and exciting—and it isn’t easy.

-Our smart, capable clients often label innovation work as ‘risky’ or ‘dangerous’.
+Our smart, capable clients sometimes label innovation work as ‘risky’ or ‘dangerous,’ especially in slower economic climates.
 They have come to learn that with even the best innovation work comes the unavoidable failures, pivots, and learning that keep them (and us) up at night.
 As innovation partners, it’s our job to open up the other side of this conversation—that innovation is not a risky proposition but just the opposite: it’s a risk mitigation strategy.